monegim/ansible-role-softether-vpn/README.md

 5. select "import" from the software menu
 6. setect "importprofile from SD card"
 7. locate your ovpn file location and import it to the mobile phone.

+### Detail
+Open the host_openvpn_remote_access_l3.ovpn file with a texteditor and change proto udp --to--> proto tcp (udp is also possible, but sometimes blocked by firewalls) and of course: remote domain.de 1194 --to--> remote domain.de 443 (if you havn't changed it before)

+Install the offical openvpn-client to your iOS devise and import the ovpn-file (with the help of itunes or as a mail attachement).

+A nice to know: SoftEther listen at all "Listiner Ports" for any compatible vpn.
+So you can use OpnVPN (or ssl-vpn or SSTP) @443, @1194, @5555 or any other configured port.

+Btw.
+OpenVPN with TCP @443 looks also (compared with SSL VPN) very similar to "normal" ssl-traffic.
+So nearly everywhere, where https is allowed, the vpn works.